thinglogs/esp8266-micropython-vagrant/README.md

     vagrant ssh

-Once inside the virtual machine you will see two git repositories that have already been cloned:
+Once inside the virtual machine you will see three git repositories that have already been cloned:

 *   [esp-open-sdk](https://github.com/pfalcon/esp-open-sdk) - This is an SDK to